 "A peek inside the freezer at Tulmeadow Farm"

-"Late summer, 2001: a deliciously shocking reminder of just how tasty a vine-ripened, just-picked tomato can be."
+"Late summer: a shocking reminder of just how tasty a vine-ripened, just-picked tomato can be."

 "Hay bales are suitable for impromptu outdoor seating while having an ice cream cone.
 The ice cream window at the far right of the photo is the way many travelers know Tulmeadow Farm, but it is in fact a working dairy, where 70 cows are milked daily."